Denver Distracted Driver Accident Attorney

 As is true with every type of car accident, establishing liability in a distracted driving crash can be a challenging, complex process involving medical experts, engineers, and other specialists.
-For this reason, the sooner a crash victim obtains the help of an experienced injury attorney, the greater the likelihood that key evidence can be preserved and a strong case can be assembled on their behalf.
+For this reason, the sooner a crash victim obtains the help of an experienced Denver distracted driver accident attorney, the greater the likelihood that key evidence can be preserved and a strong case can be assembled on their behalf.

-Attorney Jeremy Rosenthal understands that the aftermath of a vehicle accident is almost always a time filled with worries, questions, and doubts.
+Denver personal injury attorney, Jeremy Rosenthal, understands that the aftermath of a vehicle accident is almost always a time filled with worries, questions, and doubts.
 That is why each and every one of his clients will receive responsive, caring service designed to alleviate concerns and provide the insights necessary for informed decision making.
-To schedule a no-cost consultation to discuss the facts surrounding your injury accident, contact us at 303.825.2223.
+To schedule a no-cost consultation to discuss the facts surrounding your injury accident, contact us at (303) 825-2223.